-Return down the mountain by cable car and transfer to the airport for your 2-hour flight to Shanghai.
+Return down the mountain by cable car and to Jun Sheng Sandstone painting gallery before transferring to the airport for your 2-hour flight to Shanghai.

 Sightseeing today will involve around 3-4 hours of walking.

 Please note: The 999 step walk up to Tianmen Cave and the glass skywalk is optional.
 The steps can take around 40 - 60 minutes.
 Alternatively, there is an escalator on the other side of the mountain leading up to Tianmen Cave.
 There is also a small platform at the foot of the steps where you can soak up the spectacular views and wait for the group.